Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Introduction

 Overall, the main contributions of our paper are as follows:

-\begin{itemize} \item We propose and study the usage of black-box diversity metrics to guide the test of DNN models.
-We show that geometric diversity is the best option in guiding the testing of DNN models since it is positively correlated to faults in subsets.
+\begin{itemize} \item We propose and study the use of black-box diversity metrics to guide the testing of DNN models.
+We show that geometric diversity is the best option to guide the testing of DNN models because it is positively correlated to faults in subsets.

 \item We introduce and validate a clustering-based approach to estimate faults in DNNs as test input sets typically contain many similar mispredicted inputs caused by the same problems in the DNN model.
 We explain why this is a requirement to evaluate any test set evaluation criterion. \item We study state-of-the-art coverage criteria and show that there is no correlation between coverage and faults in DNN models.
-Further, coverage is also not correlated with diversity in input sets.
-Our results question the reliability of coverage, as currently defined, to guide the testing of DNNs if the objective is to detect as many faults as possible.
+Further, coverage is not correlated with diversity in input sets.
+Our results question the reliability of coverage, as it is currently defined, to guide DNN testing if the objective is to detect as many faults as possible.

 \end{itemize}